GoogleCloudPlatform/PerfKitBenchmarker/tutorials/beginner_walkthrough/README.md

 __Start a benchmark test now, and then continue working through the lab while the test executes.__

-Run the commonly used network throughput test, __iperf__, with a small machine, __n1-standard-1__.
+Run the commonly used network throughput test, __iperf__, with small machines:
+__n1-standard-1__.

 __Expected duration__: ~13-14min.